 Had he not been among those who glorify, he would have remained in its belly until the Day they are resurrected.
 (37:143–144)

-This is why this surah does not make Jonah merely a prophet rescued from a sea creature.
-It makes him the proof that the memory of God accumulated before the collapse becomes a reserve of salvation when the world tightens.
+This is why this surah does not make Jonah (peace be upon him) merely a prophet rescued from the fish.
+It makes him a sign that the memory of God already inscribed before the collapse becomes a reserve of salvation when the world tightens.

 Then the narrative continues: